AppaPhD/SentinelDomainMonitor/README.md

 # MicrosoftSentinel-DomainMonitor
-Simple python program that takes a list of domains and uses [dnstwist](https://github.com/elceef/dnstwist) to check for active lookalikes with WHOIS enrichment.
+Python and golang program that takes a list of domains and uses [dnstwist](https://github.com/elceef/dnstwist) to check for active lookalikes with WHOIS enrichment.
 Designed to be used with Azure Log Analytics and Microsoft Sentinel.

 # Run with Azure Containers
 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/h0ffayyy/SentinelDomainMonitor/docker-image.yml?logo=docker&logoColor=white&label=ContainerBuildStatus&labelColor=black)

 A Dockerfile has been provided to run this in an Azure Container Instance.
-I also recommend deploying the solution using the provided [ARM template](#deploy-to-azure).

-> **Note**
-> Please note that running this in an Azure Container Instance with longer domains is pretty slow.
-For the website, `aaron-hoffmann.com`, it takes about an hour to complete.
-For reference, a one or two letter domain only takes a couple mintues, and google.com took about 10 minutes.

 ![](./images/sentinel-domain-monitor.png)

 For full details on getting started with Azure Container Instances, check out the [official documentation](https://learn.microsoft.com/azure/container-instances/container-instances-quickstart-portal).

 ## ACI manual setup - Build the image yourself
-<details><summary>Exapnd</summary>
+<details><summary>Expand</summary>

 1. Create an Azure Container Registry
 2. Log in to your registry: `az acr login --name <registry-name>`